Walks index

 By 1994 the congregation had become too large for the church, so they moved to the church of St Andrew the Great (near Lion Yard shopping mall), which is now known confusingly at 'the Round Church at St Andrew the Great'.

-The Round Church is usually open to visit, although you will be invited to give a donation to the upkeep of the building.
+The Round Church is usually open to visit, although you may have to pay (local residents may get in for free).

 The Leper Chapel